Sheffield United throw away two points against 10 man Preston North End

-Preston North End versus Sheffield United: Blades throw away three points against 10 men
+Preston North End vs Sheffield United: Potentially costly night as Blades throw away two-goal lead to draw at Deepdale

 “The winner of this match, if there is a winner, will go into the top half of the Championship,” Deepdale’s master of ceremonies proclaimed moments before kick-off.